Benchmarks

 memory grows with worker count.)

-The same flat-with---parallel shape holds on single-end and RRBS data.
-The sweeps below use 10M-read
+The same flat-with---parallel shape holds on single-end and RRBS data, and at full scale.
+The

 Deduplicator

-Section titled “Deduplicator”deduplicate_bismark --parallel N sets the number of BGZF compression threads for the output BAM.
-On a
+Section titled “Deduplicator”bismark dedup --parallel N sets the number of BGZF compression threads for the output BAM.
+It

 rammap (experimental)